 I do construction during the day.
 I’m a union man.
 Right now we’re trying to help as much as possible around here.

-My favourite Elvis song, believe it or not, is “In the Ghetto”.
-I don’t really have a favourite album.
+My favorite Elvis song, believe it or not, is “In the Ghetto.”
+I don’t really have a favorite album.
 I have 45s from back in the 60s.
 I probably have a lot of money in my Elvis crate.
 There are times when I need money and I think about selling stuff, but I’d rather get on my knees. [laughs] No, there ain’t no way I’m selling that stuff.
 No way.

 What other Elvis paraphernalia do you have?